teapotlaboratories/feather-rak3172/readme.md

 ## Example Project
-Teapot Feather RAK3172 is a feather compatible board, and hence is compatible with the many available FeatherWing.
+Teapotlabs Feather RAK3172 is a feather compatible board, and hence is compatible with the many available FeatherWing.
 The following are some example project that uses FeatherWings.

 ### Over-engineered Clock
 An over-engineered clock with main purpose to showcase FeatherWings compatibility.